Azure/cortana-intelligence-churn-prediction-solution/Technical Deployment Guide/README.md

          2. Replace the default content in the editor with the content in [AzureMLLinkedServiceTraining.json](resource/AzureDataFactoryRetrain/AzureMLLinkedServiceTraining.json)  (available in the `resource/AzureDataFactoryRetrain` folder of the [git repository](https://github.com/Azure/cortana-intelligence-churn-prediction-solution/tree/master/Technical%20Deployment%20Guide)).
          3. Replace the content in "mlEndpoint" and "apikey" with the values from the "Train Machine learning Web Service" memo table.
          4. Click the up arrow button to deploy the linked service.
-    2. Create the Updatable Azure ML Linked Service:
+    2. Make the Azure ML Linked Service updatable:
          1. Click on the existing **AzureMLLinkedService**.
          2. Remove the contents of the editor and paste in the contents of [AzureMLLinkedService.json](resource/AzureDataFactoryRetrain/AzureMLLinkedService.json) (available in the `resource/AzureDataFactoryRetrain` folder of the [git repository](https://github.com/Azure/cortana-intelligence-churn-prediction-solution/tree/master/Technical%20Deployment%20Guide)).
-         3. Fill in the "mlEndpoint" , "apikey" and "updateResourceEndpoint" using values from the "Updatable Predictive Machine learning Web Service" memo table.
+         3. Fill in the "mlEndpoint" (Batch Requests), "apikey" and "updateResourceEndpoint" (Patch) values from the "Updatable Predictive Machine learning Web Service" memo table.
          4. Click the up arrow button to deploy the modified linked service.
 5. Create datasets:
     1. Create the Trained Model Blob dataset: